OzLocke/learn_python-games_of_chance/README.md

 About
 -----

-A series of simples games of chance, executed by calling the respective functions directly.
+A series of simple games of chance, executed by calling the respective functions directly.
 Note that I have not included any error checking as for this purpose of this exercise I am assuming the function calls would actually be executed by an interface with constrained inputs.